proj-courseware/users-service/docker/README.md

 docker compose --env-file docker/.env -f docker/docker-compose.dev.yml up --build
 ```

-- This will build the development image using `Dockerfile.dev` and start the app along with Postgres, MongoDB, and Redis containers.
+- This will build the development image using `Dockerfile.dev` and start the app along with MongoDB, MailHog, and Redis containers.
 - The app source code is mounted as a volume for live reload.
 - The app will be available at `http://localhost:${PORT}` (default: 3000).